Close associate of gangster Kapil Sangwan held in Delhi | Devdiscourse

-A close associate of gangster Kapil Sangwan was apprehended by the Delhi Police following a shootout in Dwarka in the early hours of Monday, officials said.
-The accused has been identified as Kuldeep Rathi, they said.
+A close associate of gangster Kapil Sangwan was arrested by the Delhi Police following a shootout in Dwarka in the early hours of Monday, officials said.
+The accused has been identified as Kuldeep Rathi (33), a resident of Delhi's Dinpur area, they said.

+He was wanted in several cases of murder, attempt to murder, extortion and kidnapping in Delhi-NCR, said Sanjeev Kumar Yadav, Deputy Commissioner of Police (Special Cell).
+"On early Monday, police got a tip-off that Rathi would come to Dwarka to commit a crime for his gang leader Kapil Sangwan, following which a trap was laid on a road near Sector-23, Dwarka at around 4:30 AM and signalled the accused to stop.
+He fired at police but was later arrested,” the officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)